 We constructed a data set containing the model name, launch date, single precision performance in GFLOPS, and release price in non-inflation adjusted US dollars for 223 Nvidia and AMD GPUs (scraped from Wikipedia)3.
 The data set covered almost two decades, so prices were adjusted to 2018 US dollars using the Consumer Price Index.

-Fitting an exponential to the data-set yielded the curve:
+Fitting an exponential to the data-set yielded the curve (where t equals the number of years since the start of 2070):

-This implies a doubling time of \(\sim 3.5\) years.
+This implies a doubling time of ~1.5 years.
 It should be noted that this is somewhat misleading because the price-performance curve isn’t a clean exponential.
 Inspecting a log-plot suggests that price-performance has been in a distinctly slower growth regime since around 2012.

 Fitting to data from 2012 or later yields the curve: